-Clients use our services to help them acquire, assess, and develop talent for senior and mid-level roles.
+Clients use our solutions to help them recruit fresh talent and also to make the best use of the talent they already have, specifically in senior and mid-level roles.

 Clients may meet us either at their offices, over Zoom (or alternative video platform) or at a local branch of the Institute of Directors (IoD) or Regus.
 IoD and Regus locations are accessible for wheelchair users (though please notify us in advance if you have any special requirements).

 Candidates typically meet us over Zoom, Skype, Facetime or Google hangouts.
 This enables us to provide a highly flexible service outside the traditional working day and week.
 We’re also happy to meet candidates in person, at an accessible location to suit any special requirements.

 Portraits of our team members, comprising employees and long-term associates, are provided in PDF here.

 The functions they fulfil are as follows:

 Administration: Hannah Olsen